 MIDWAY, a Message from the Gyre is a short film.
 It is a powerful visual journey into the heart of an astonishingly symbolic environmental tragedy.
 On one of the remotest islands on our planet, tens of thousands of baby albatrosses lie dead on the ground, their bodies filled with plastic from the Pacific Garbage Patch.
 Returning to the island over several years, our team is witnessing the cycles of life and death of these birds as a multi-layered metaphor for our times.
 With photographer Chris Jordan as our guide, we walk through the fire of horror and grief, facing the immensity of this tragedy—and our own complicity—head on.
 And in this process, we find an unexpected route to a transformational experience of beauty, acceptance, and understanding.

-Through a dramatic, insider look at the case of the “Newburgh Four,” The Newburgh Sting exposes the FBI’s nationwide practice of targeting Muslim communities, luring unsuspecting believers into traps where they agree to acts of terrorism, then selling their arrests to the public as major law enforcement coups.
-Shot with the cooperation of defendants, lawyers and a former career FBI agent, the film depicts how four men living at the margins of society were entrapped by an FBI informant and lured into wild plot involving bombing a wealthy suburban synagogue and using Stinger Missiles to shoot down a US supply plane.
-A plot then pawned off on the public as a heroic counter-terror victory.
-It is a deeply sobering examination of how the War on Terror is really fought in our own communities.
+Through a dramatic, insider look at the case of the “Newburgh Four,” THE NEWBURGH STING exposes the FBI’s nationwide practice of targeting Muslim communities by luring unsuspecting citizens into traps where they agree to commit acts of terrorism, and then selling their arrests to the public as major law enforcement coups.
+As told by the defendants, lawyers, local Imams and a former career FBI agent, the film depicts how four men living at the margins of society were entrapped by an FBI informant and lured into a wild plot involving bombing a wealthy Riverdale synagogue and shooting Stinger Missiles to take down a US supply plane.
+Their arrest was pawned off on the public as a counter-terror victory.
+A deeply sobering examination of post 9-11 Islamophobia and how the War on Terror is really fought in our own communities.

 Director: Penny Lane

-Despite the current economic crises in the United States, the oil business is booming in Williston, North Dakota.
+Despite the current economic crisis in the United States, the oil business is booming in Williston, North Dakota.
 Thousands of desperate men and women flock to the region in search of the American Dream: a living wage job.
-Because housing in Willison is scarce and expensive, newcomers arrive daily at Concordia Lutheran Church seeking help.
-Pastor Jay Reinke invites these ‘overnighters’ to stay a night, a week, or sometimes longer as they look for work.
-It’s a decision that puts him in conflict with his congregation, his neighbors, and the local newspaper.
-As Pastor Jay fights for these men, he is drawn deeper into their troubled lives, setting in motion a chain of events that spirals out of control, and eventually forces the pastor to confess a secret with shattering consequences.
+Because housing in Williston is scarce and expensive, newcomers arrive daily at Concordia Lutheran Church seeking help.
+Pastor Jay Reinke invites these “Overnighters” to stay or a night, a week or sometimes even longer as they look for work.
+It’s a decision that puts him in conflict with his Congregation, his neighbors and the local newspaper.
+As Pastor Jay fights for these men, he is drawn deeper into their troubled lives, setting in motion a chain of events that spirals out of control, and eventually forces the Pastor to confess a secret with shattering consequences.

-Remote Area Medical documents the annual two-day pop-up medical clinic put on by non-profit Remote Area Medical (RAM) in the NASCAR speedway in Bristol, TN.
+A debate over healthcare has been raging nationwide, but what’s been lost in the discussion of mandates, payers, pre-existing conditions and deficits are the American citizens who live every day without proper access to healthcare, afraid of injury and suffering through minor illnesses in the hopes that they’ll just get better on their own.
+REMOTE AREA MEDICAL documents the annual two-day “pop-up” medical clinic put on by the non-profit Remote Area Medical (RAM) in the NASCAR speedway in Bristol, TN.
 Even though this small town is only a few hundred miles from our nation’s capitol, access to proper medical care for many in region might as well be worlds away.
-Instead of a film about policy, about which system is better, will cover more, or cost less, Remote Area Medical is a film about people, about a one-of-a-kind experience and an unlikely community that arises in the same place every year.
+Instead of a film about policy, about which system is better, will cover more, or cost less, REMOTE AREA MEDICAL is a film about people, about a one-of-a-kind experience and an unlikely community that arises in the same place every year.